Wenderson-P/fastfeet/README.md

 ## 🗄️ API

-  The web version is for the admnistrators, they are able to:
+  The web version is for the administrators, they are able to:
   * Add, Edit and Delete Deliveries.
   * Add, Edit and Delete Deliverymen.
-  * Add, Edit and Delete Recipients.   </br>
+  * Add, Edit and Delete Recipients.
-  * See delivery problems.</br>
+  * See delivery problems.

   The app is only for deliveryman, they can:
   * Login with his id and Logout